BY MIKE MORFORD from Zodiac Killer Site forum.

 There were still some things that didn’t seem to fit zodiac, mainly the lack of any bragging from him after the murders, especially in the form of taunting letters.
 But, there seemed to be more pieces that fit compared to things that didn’t.
 In the end, we will likely never know if these two people were victims of the Infamous Zodiac Killer, but at least like Cheri Jo Bates, and the other possible Victims of the Zodiac, we now know their names, and we know that no matter who murdered them, we know their murders was senseless and motiveless, and deserves to be solved.

-The Author of this article, Mike Morford, has been researching unsolved cold cases for many years.
-He has extensively researched the case of the Zodiac Killer and is the webmaster at the Zodiac Killer website, www.zodiackillersite.com
+The author of this article, Mike Morford, has been researching unsolved cold cases for many years.
+He has extensively researched the case of the Zodiac Killer and is the webmaster at the Zodiac Killer Site forum www.zodiackillersite.com

 1966 October 30th-The Cheri Jo Bates Murder